-Effectiveness of Fly Ash or Natural Pozzolan in

-Contributing to Sulfate Resistance
+Effectiveness of Fly Ash or Natural Pozzolan in Contributing to Sulfate Resistance

 1.3 The values stated in either SI units or inch-pound units are to be regarded separately as standard.
-The values stated in each system are not necessarily exact equivalents; therefore, to ensure conformance with the standard, each system shall be used independently of the other, and values from the two systems shall not be combined.
+The values stated in each system may not be exact equivalents; therefore, each system shall be used independently of the other.
+Combining values from the two systems may result in non-conformance with the standard.